CameraTrapDetectoR/model_training/README.md

    - [Family V2 Model](https://agdatacommons.nal.usda.gov/ndownloader/files/44576743)
    - [Species V2 Model](https://agdatacommons.nal.usda.gov/ndownloader/files/44576239)

-The [user tutorial] assumes you are putting the model folder in the same project directory as this repo; you can place it anywhere you like, just adjust accordingly.
+The user tutorial below assumes you are putting the model folder in the same project directory as this repo; you can place it anywhere you like, just adjust accordingly.
 Once you download the model folder to its final location, unzip it. **DO NOT** rename, modify, or delete anything inside this folder or your model will not run.
 Inside each folder are three files specific to running that model, titled *cameratrapdetector_metadata.cfg*, *model_args.txt*, and *model_checkpoint.pth*.
 Do not change anything!
 Just unzip it and leave it.

 Now you are ready to run the CameraTrapDetectoR models!